-Objective: Invest in a public transport system that promotes the best possible environmental outcomes regarding greenhouse gas emissions, pollutants and land use.
+Objective: Invest in a public transport system that reduces dependence on private vehicles, promotes positive environmental outcomes and supports sustainable urban planning and development.

 Transport is a major contributor of greenhouse gas emissions in Otago.

 This is partly because many of our communities lack transport options and must rely on private cars as their primary mode of travel.
 The lack of transport options in Otago has environmental consequences.